rajaltts/chandu-new-task/README.md

   - contains a ReadMe page
   - are unit-tested

+# Process for Updating this library

+Please keep all of the below guidelines in mind when developing changes to this library!

+Depending on the changes being proposed, you may or may not need to get alignment from the other regions, as this codebase is common, your changes will most likely affect all regions.

+Changes requiring alignment MUST NOT be merged until alignment is reached between regions

+### Changes requiring global alignment

+  - Introduction of a new component.
+  - Modifications to existing components, functions, etc.
+  - Style Changes -> we want eCAT to look and feel the same across regions.

+Please request and wait for review from:
+  - Jake Thurnau: Carl.Thurnau2@carrier.com
+  - Farid Boukerche: Farid.Boukerche@carrier.com
+  - Wei Li: Wei.Li2@carrier.com

+### Changes not requiring global alignment

+  - Bug or Defect fixes
+  - Additions of constants (NOTE: Modifications to constants should be reviewed)

 # Guidelines

 If you want to add your components in this package, you need to consider some quality attributes that we want to enforce.